310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora %}
 Erm, I’m guessing you mean your parents made a mistake with the order, right?
-Is it possible to ask them to order more signboards?
+Is it possible to ask ‘em to order more signboards?
 {% endbubble %}

 {% bubble Midori sighfrown %}